Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Apply for Licensure:

-Texas principal candidates will include a copy of their valid Arizona principal license as part of their application for Texas licensure.
+Texas principal candidates must include a copy of their valid Arizona principal license as part of their application for Texas licensure.

 Texas Initial License Application